neeraj-22/github-timeline/README.md

 # Github Timeline

-### React based app to generate a vertical timeline of your repositories
+### React based app to generate a vertical timeline of your repositories.

+<a href="https://react-github-timeline.netlify.app" target="_blank"> Link to the Project </a>

 <p><i><b>Visualise your repositories in more organised way and use it to show your employers</b></i></p>

 ![github-timeline 1](https://user-images.githubusercontent.com/64327599/167270772-613b6ea0-cd00-43f9-9337-2736f4c596f2.png)